puppetlabs/puppetlabs-puppet_agent/REFERENCE.md

 ##### <a name="-puppet_agent--prepare--puppet_config--package_version"></a>`package_version`

-Data type: `Any`
+Data type: `Optional`

+The puppet-agent version to install.

 ### <a name="puppet_agent--service"></a>`puppet_agent::service`

-== Class puppet_agent::service

 This class is meant to be called from puppet_agent.
-It ensures that managed services are running.

 ## Resource types